swathiasok/BlogSite/README.md

+# Blog Site

-# This is a blog site that allows people to read the blogs of other people as well as post their own blog posts.
+This is a blog site that allows people to read the blogs of other people as well as post their own blog posts.

 It has been implemented using EJS and NodeJS along with the mongoDB database.
 It has been deployed using Heroku.